It’s the most wasteful time of the year, but it’s possible to make every Christmas a zero waste one.

 Zero Waste Gift Ideas

 Zero waste gift-giving is an excellent idea if you’re tired of the materialism and waste that has long accompanied Christmas celebrations.
 The idea is to give gifts that won’t sit in a box or end up in landfill.
-Zero waste gifts include handmade, homemade, secondhand, or items that help someone follow the 5 rules of zero waste living.
+Zero waste gifts include handmade, homemade, secondhand, or items that help someone follow the 5 rules of zero waste living; or they can include thoughtful things that show your understanding of your loved ones’ passions, such as sustainable gifts for outdoor families.

 Let’s look at some more zero waste gift ideas.